julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Monday, June 09, 2025.
+Tuesday, June 10, 2025.
 Quote of the day:

-> "You can't connect the dots looking forward you can only connect them looking backwards.
-So you have to trust that the dots will somehow connect in your future.
-You have to trust in something - your gut, destiny, life, karma, whatever.
-This approach has never let me down, and it has made all the difference in my life." - Steve Jobs
+> "Faith, there hath been many great men that have flattered the people who ne'er loved them." - William Shakespeare